bochia/CopyPasteBindToNumbersOnKeyboard/README.md

 ![CopyPasteBindScreenshot](images/CopyPasteBindScreenshot.png)

 ### Prerequisites:
 - Python 3.6.5 or similar.
-(So Windows/Mac/Linux can edit source code)
+(So Windows/Mac/Linux can edit source code, but python doesn't need to be installed to run pre built executable.)
 - WindowsOS 10 or later.
 - Keyboard with numbers 0-9.